rur/good/README.md

 * Code generation with [TOML](https://toml.io/en/) config:
   * Make full use of the compiler
   * Unify config for routing, templates and dispatch
-* Minimizing logic outside of Golang
+* Minimize logic outside of Golang
   * Server-side rendering
   * Use existing project code directly